-During the epidemiological week, IOM screened 4481 (3301 male; 1180 female) travelers from Nimule land crossing.
+During the epidemiological week, IOM screened 4550 (3367 male; 1183 female) travelers from Nimule land crossing.
 Nimule PoE screens only arriving travelers.
 No traveler underwent secondary screening.
-The cumulative number of travelers screened for COVID-19 from Feb 15, 2020 to March 21, 2021 is 578391.
+The cumulative number of travelers screened for COVID-19 from Feb 15, 2020 to March 28, 2021 is 582941.

 Most of the travelers screened at Nimule PoE this week were truck drivers and returnees.
-Of the 4481 inbound travelers, 1604 were returnees from refugee camps in Uganda, 918 were other nationals other than truck drivers, and 1959 were truck drivers.
 The returnees from the camps are allowed to proceed to their destination without undergoing quarantine or presenting COVID-19 certificates but random samples are taken from at least one traveler per household.
 Other nationals and truck drivers are required to present valid COVID-19 free certificate to enter South Sudan.